Modern Medicine Proves White Wrong

 Defenders of Mrs. White are quick to point out that much of her advice on health is beneficial for us today.
 This we do not argue.
 She advocated eating plenty of fruits and vegetables, drinking good pure water, and getting plenty of rest.
 All of this is good.
 However, mixed in with her good teachings are extremes that are either not beneficial or downright harmful.
-When one stops to consider that her health writings contain both truth and falsehood, then one must admit that these writings did not originate from visions of God, but were merely copied down from the best natural health teachers of her day.
-As such, her teachings are no better than the teachers she copied from, and represent the thoughts and practices of the medical professionals of her day.
-Science has advanced greatly since she wrote her books, and as we learn more and more about the human body and medicine, it is becoming increasingly obvious that Mrs. White's health teachings missed the mark a number of times.
-Today, anyone can clearly see that her books are not the product of divine inspiration as earlier generations had been led to believe.
+When one stops to consider that her health writings contain both truth and falsehood, then one must admit that these writings did not originate from visions of God, but were merely copied down from the other health reformers of her day.
+As such, her teachings are no better than the teachers she copied from, and represent the antiquated human knowledge of the nineteenth century.
+Science has advanced greatly since she wrote her books, and as scientists discover more and more about the human body and medicine, it is becoming increasingly obvious that Mrs. White's health teachings missed the mark a number of times.
+Today, anyone can clearly see that her health writings are not the product of divine inspiration as earlier generations had been led to believe.
 It seems that the more that science discovers, the more modern medicine proves White wrong.

 3. M.M.
 Smith and F. Lifshitz, Pediatrics, 1994, 93:3:438-443.

 4. Ellen White, Counsels on Diet and Foods, 380-81.

 9. Ellen White, Testimonies for the Church, vol. 7, 135.

 10. Ellen White, Letter 14, 1901, 3.
 (To Dr. S. Rand, January 22, 1901.)